AUGUST IN THE WATER

 If anything, August in the Water is a New Age science-fiction film one where astrology works, stone markings reveal cryptic knowledge and have mystical importance, and the heroine has a cosmic revelation where she realises that everything on Earth is made of the same molecules.
 Certainly, whatever it is it is bad science-fiction the talk about stone being the natural state of all lifeforms in the universe is nonsensical scientifically speaking.
 To make things worse, the film has a pace that is near to inert.

 August in the Water comes from Japanese director Ishii Sogo who has been credited by his given name Gakuryu Ishii since the 2000s.
 Ishiis other films of genre interest include:- Burst City (1982) set in an anarchic future; the serial killer thriller Angel Dust (1994); Labyrinth of Dreams (1997) about a woman who is attracted to a man who may be a serial killer; Electric Dragon 80,000 V (2001) about someone with electrically charged super-powers; Isnt Anybody There?
-(2012) about a series of inexplicable deaths on a campus; and The Flowers of Shanidar (2013) about a valuable medicinal flower that blooms on the chests of young women; and the ghost story Bitter Honey (2016).
+(2012) about a series of inexplicable deaths on a campus; The Flowers of Shanidar (2013) about a valuable medicinal flower that blooms on the chests of young women; and the ghost story Bitter Honey (2016).

 Clip from the film here:-